barseghyanartur/tld/README.rst

 Custom list of TLD names
 ========================
-You could maintain your own custom version of the TLD names list (even multiple ones) and use them simultaneously with built in one.
+You could maintain your own custom version of the TLD names list (even multiple ones) and use them simultaneously with built in TLD names list.

-You could then store them locally and provide a path to it as shown below:
+You would then store them locally and provide a path to it as shown below:

 .. code-block:: python